slipcor/pvparena2-api/readme.md

 ## Documentation

-- see the JavaDocs - feel fre to leave comments where they are wrong or lack
+- see the JavaDocs - feel free to leave comments where they are wrong or lack information

-***

 ## What are we doing here?

-- Discussing the API:
+Discussing the API:
 - what is missing?
 - what should be returning different things?
 - what should take different arguments?

-***
+## IQueryResult

+A new concept of ordering access and flow in the plugin might be the queries.
+For example the plugin might call a 'queryPlayerJoin' to query the arena's goals, modules etc, each one will be able to object to this joining going through, and each loadable will have the possibility to claim ownership of the handling of this event, by attaching itself to the resulting list.

+Finally there will be a playerJoinPostHandle, offered to all loadables after no objections were issued.

+For PVP Arena v1.3 modders:

+- checkJoin becomes playerJoinCheck
+- commitJoin becomes playerJoinHandle
+- parseJoin becomes playerJoinPostHandle
+- specific Cancellable event handling will be grouped into a playerCancellable(Check/Handle/PostHandle)
+- several existing methods will be replaced by fitting new-system methods, please see the goal and module implementations!
+- some methods are removed and will be replaced by per-module or per-goal solutions

 ## Credits